gama-platform/gama-platform.github.io/website/covid19.md

 If you want to install and run the model on your computer you should

 - First, download and extract the [GAMA Continuous Build version](https://github.com/gama-platform/gama/releases/tag/continuous) (if you don't know which version to take, choose the one with JDK).
-If you need more informations about how to install GAMA, check the [installation page](https://gama-platform.github.io/wiki/Installation)
+If you need more information about how to install GAMA, check the [installation page](https://gama-platform.github.io/wiki/Installation)
-- Second download the model [on Github](https://github.com/WARMTeam/CoVid19) ( click [here](https://github.com/WARMTeam/CoVid19/archive/master.zip) to download it automatically)
+- Second download the model [on GitHub](https://github.com/WARMTeam/CoVid19) (click [here](https://github.com/WARMTeam/CoVid19/archive/master.zip) to download it automatically)
 - Extract that ZIP file somewhere on your computer and [import it on GAMA](https://gama-platform.github.io/wiki/ImportingModels).
 - Enjoy our model running on your computer